 From a clinical psychological perspective, the intervention with child deviancies also is viewed in a developmental context.
-Wicks-Nelson and Israel (1984: xviii) say [in English] that "although present knowledge limits this approach, facts about typical developmental sequences and processes will increasingly aid in the elucidation of disturbed behaviour (sic)".
+Wicks-Nelson and Israel (1984: xviii) [in English] say, "although present knowledge limits this approach, facts about typical developmental sequences and processes will increasingly aid in the elucidation of disturbed behaviour (sic)".